syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 {% endhighlight %}
 {% endtabs %}

+## Get Precedent and Dependent Cells or Range

+Precedent cells are cells that are referred to by a formula in another cell.
+Dependent cells contain formulas that refer to other cells.
+XlsIO allows to trace the relationship between cells and formulas in Excel workbooks and returns the list of cells or range that are precedent and dependent.

+Accessing list of precedent and dependent cells can be obtained:

+*	from a worksheet
+*	from a workbook

+Following code example illustrates how to get precedents cells.

+{% tabs %}
+{% highlight c# %}
+ExcelEngine excelEngine = new ExcelEngine();
+IApplication application = excelEngine.Excel;
+IWorkbook workbook = application.Workbooks.Open("FormulaExcel.xlsx");
+IWorksheet sheet = workbook.Worksheets[0];

+//Getting precedent cells from the worksheet.
+IRange[] results = sheet["A1"].GetPrecedents();

+//Getting precedent cells from the workbook.
+IRange[] results = sheet["A1"].GetPrecedents(true);

+string fileName = "Precedents.xlsx";
+workbook.SaveAs(fileName);
+workbook.Close();
+excelEngine.Dispose();
+{% endhighlight %}

+{% highlight vb %}
+Dim excelEngine As ExcelEngine = New ExcelEngine
+Dim application As IApplication = excelEngine.Excel
+Dim workbook As IWorkbook = application.Workbooks.Open("FormulaExcel.xlsx")
+Dim sheet As IWorksheet = workbook.Worksheets(0)

+‘Getting precedent cells from the worksheet.
+Dim results() As IRange = sheet("A1").GetPrecedents()

+‘Getting precedent cells from the workbook.
+Dim results() As IRange = sheet("A1").GetPrecedents(true)

+Dim fileName As String = "Precedents.xlsx"
+workbook.SaveAs(fileName)
+workbook.Close()
+excelEngine.Dispose()
+{% endhighlight %}
+{% endtabs %}

+Following code example illustrates how to get dependent cells.

+{% tabs %}
+{% highlight c# %}
+ExcelEngine excelEngine = new ExcelEngine();
+IApplication application = excelEngine.Excel;
+IWorkbook workbook = application.Workbooks.Open("FormulaExcel.xlsx");
+IWorksheet sheet = workbook.Worksheets[0];

+//Getting dependent cells from the worksheet.
+IRange[] results = sheet["A1"].GetDependents();

+//Getting dependent cells from the workbook.
+IRange[] results = sheet["A1"].GetDependents(true);

+string fileName = "Dependents.xlsx";
+workbook.SaveAs(fileName);
+workbook.Close();
+excelEngine.Dispose();
+{% endhighlight %}

+{% highlight vb %}
+Dim excelEngine As ExcelEngine = New ExcelEngine
+Dim application As IApplication = excelEngine.Excel
+Dim workbook As IWorkbook = application.Workbooks.Open("FormulaExcel.xlsx")
+Dim sheet As IWorksheet = workbook.Worksheets(0)

+‘Getting dependent cells from the worksheet.
+Dim results() As IRange = sheet("A1").GetDependents()

+‘Getting dependent cells from the workbook.
+Dim results() As IRange = sheet("A1").GetDependents(true)

+Dim fileName As String = "Dependents.xlsx"
+workbook.SaveAs(fileName)
+workbook.Close()
+excelEngine.Dispose()
+{% endhighlight %}
+{% endtabs %}

 ## Clearing a Cell Content

 You can delete everything in the cell, or just remove the formatting, contents, comments.
 The following code example illustrates how to clear a range along with its formatting.